godwokenrises/light-godwoken/docs/how-to-withdraw-from-godwoken.md

 ### Step 2.
 Unlock Withdrawal Cells

 The second step is to unlock the asset created in step one, it needs to take some time(about 5 days) before one can unlock the assets for safety reasons.
-We will support fast withdraw in near future.
-When the waiting time is due, the receiver address can make a layer 1 transaction to unlock the asset cell, the transaction should take the withdrawal cell as input and another ckb cell to pay transaction fee, in the output withdraw cell, just change the lock of asset cell to receiver lock.
+We will support fast withdrawal in near future.
+When the waiting time is due, the receiver address can make a layer 1 transaction to unlock the asset cell, the transaction should take the withdrawal cell as input and another ckb cell to pay the transaction fee, in the output withdraw cell, just change the lock of the asset cell to the receiver lock.

 ![unlock](../image/unlock.png)